FamilySearch: RootsTech

 Since 2011, FamilySearch International has organized an annual family history and technology conference called RootsTech.
 It is held annually in the Salt Palace Convention Center, Salt Lake City, Utah.
-The conference is attended by genealogists, technology developers, and members of the LDS Church.
+The conference is attended by professional and amateur genealogists, technology developers, and members of the Church.
 In 2014 there were nearly 13,000 people in attendance.
 As of 2020, it is the world's largest family history and technology conference in the world.
 It is the successor to three former conferences: the Conference on Computerized Family History and Genealogy, the Family History Technology Workshop and the FamilySearch Developers Conference.

 Website

 Historical Records

 The main service of the FamilySearch website is to offer access to digital images and indexes of genealogical records.
 These images can be searched along with a number of databases.
-While access to the records is always free, some records have restricted access, and can only be viewed at a Family History Center, an Affiliate Library or by LDS members.
-FamilySearch.org also contains the catalog of the Family History Library in Salt Lake City, Utah.
+While access to the records is always free, some records have restricted access, and can only be viewed at a FamilySearch Center, at an Affiliate Library, or by members of the Church.
+FamilySearch.org also contains the catalog of the FamilySearch Library in Salt Lake City, Utah.
 The library holds genealogical records for over 110 countries, territories, and possessions, including over 2.4 million rolls of microfilmed genealogical records; 742,000 microfiche; 490,000 books, serials, and other formats; and 4,500 periodicals.

 FamilySearch Family Tree

 FamilySearch FamilyTree (FSFT) is a "one world tree," or a unified database that aims to contain one entry for each person recorded in genealogical records.
 All FamilySearch users are able to add persons, link them to existing persons or merge duplicates.
 Sources, images, and audio files can also be attached to persons in the tree.

-There are also several features specific to the membership of the LDS Church, facilitating temple ordinance work.
-In keeping with an agreement with Jewish groups and to prevent abuse, performing LDS ordinances for Holocaust victims or celebrities results in account suspension until the researcher proves a legitimate family connection to the subject of their search.
+There are also several features specific to the membership of the Church, facilitating temple ordinance work.
+In keeping with an agreement with Jewish groups and to prevent abuse, performing ordinances for Holocaust victims or celebrities results in account suspension until the researcher proves a legitimate family connection to the subject of their search.
 FamilySearch allows users to input same-sex marriages or other unions.

 Indexing projects

 Searchable indexes of the records on FamilySearch are created by volunteers of the FamilySearch Indexing program.
 To ensure greater accuracy, each batch of records is indexed by an indexer and is then checked by a more experienced indexer.
-Indexing volunteers need not be members of the LDS Church.
+Indexing volunteers need not be members of the Church.
 FamilySearch is currently working with genealogical societies all around the world to index local projects.

 At the end of 2010, 548 million vital records had been transcribed and made publicly available through the FamilySearch website.
 In April 2013, FamilySearch Indexing completed their goal to offer 1 billion indexed records online.